sboerwinkle/bounce_brawl/README.txt

 ====FEEDBACK/CONTRIBUTING====

-You may email questions, comments, bug reports, fan mail, cute pictures of cats, interesting news articles, broken links, strangely ominous strings of characters, or anything else to sboerwinkle@gmail.com.
+You may email questions, comments, bug reports, crash reports, history reports, fan mail, death threats, chain letters, death mail, chain threats, fan letters, chainmail, fan threats, death letters, death notes, fans, death, chains, cute pictures of cats, interesting news articles, broken links, strangely ominous strings of characters, additions to this list, or anything else to sboerwinkle@gmail.com.
 If and when I cast this out to the internet, hearing even a "plunk" in reply would be rewarding.
 The world is frighteningly full of people.

 If you wish to contribute to the project...
 Gosh, I'm flattered!
 I know Github has a way to fork projects, but I've never looked into it.
 Unless I'm mistaken, you fork it and then I authorize a merge when you're done.
 Rest assured, I'll do my best to honor the effort anyone is willing to put into this thing, even if I have to create a mod system!
 Shoot me an email, I guess.

 Thing's I'm looking for especially:
  -A better name.
 I hate naming things.
- -A working Windows port.
-Won't blame you if you just don't care enough.
+ -Levels.
  -Ideas that aren't bad.
 Bad ideas are just the worst.

-That last one was, of course, sarcasm.
-There are no stupid ideas, only stupid people.